yast/yast.github.io/doc/development.md

-To prepare the development environment in openSUSE, build and install the `yast2-devtools` package yourself from the current source code (the version present in the last openSUSE release might be too old):
+To prepare the development environment in openSUSE, build and install the `yast2-devtools` package yourself from the current source code (the version present in the last openSUSE release might be too old).
+You may need to install the [development dependencies](Development-Dependencies) first.

+Then, to compile _yast devtools_ from source code, execute these commands:

     sudo zypper in git-core ruby gcc-c++ docbook-xsl-stylesheets sudo gem install yast-rake